fridenmf/SimpleThreadModules/README.md

 Choose the repo and click finish.

-Now create a new project using:
+Now create your new project using:
 File -> New -> Java Project

-Name it, and click finish.
+Name it and click finish.

 Then select this framework as a library by:
 Right click on your new project -> Properties -> Java Build Path -> Projects -> Add

-Select this framework and then click Ok, followed by Ok.
+Select this framework and then click OK, followed by OK.

 Now you can start using this framework.

 ## Tutorial

-A module i basically a thing that runs on its own thread, and that can handle data of some type.
+A _module_ is basically a thing that runs on its own thread, and that can handle data of some type.
 All modules in this framework are generic.

 To make it easy to reason within my framework, there are only two kinds of modules:

-Consumers - A module that waits for values of some kind, and does some calculation based on this value. <br>
+Consumer - A module that waits for data of some kind, and does some calculation based on this value. <br/>
-Producers - A module that produces data of some kind, and gives the result to a Consumer.
+Producer - A module that produces data of some kind, and gives the result to a Consumer.

-This can be used to make a lots of programs, for example a program that have a producer that creates 0's and a consumer that prints them.
+This can be used to make a lot of programs, for example a program that has a producer that creates 0's and a consumer that prints them!

     import com.friden.simplethreadmodules.core.Consumer;
     import com.friden.simplethreadmodules.core.Producer;